garciacarlos78/Android-Fundamentals-V2/lesson8/README.md

   3. Implement the functionality to the button
     - Change *notifyIntent* from local variable to member variable, so that we can check if there is an active alarm
     - Change *alarmManager* from local final variable to member not final variable, so that we can call its `getNextAlarmClock()` method.
       - `getNextAlarmClock()` only returns alarm clocks scheduled using the `setAlarmClock(AlarmManager.AlarmClockInfo, PnedingIntent)` method.
 Consequently, `alarmManager.setInexactRepeating...` must be changed.

+### 8.2.4 - Homework (wishApp)

+Make an app that delivers a notification when the time is 11:11 AM.
+The screen displays a toggle switch that turns the alarm on and off.